mmostafa886/AutomationExercise_Selenium/README.md

    2. If the browser is not provided through the maven command, we check for the browser provided in the `testng.xml`.
    3. If neither of the 2 previous points was provided, then we execute the test based on the `Browser` configured in properties file `src/main/resources/properties/config.properties`.
 ### Headless Execution
+1. The script support both `Headless & Headed` execution modes through the `headless` property in the `config.properties` file which takes `true or false` boolean values.
+2. The script was tuned to allow default value of `true (i.e: Headless)` in case of not providing a value or providing some trash value like `uwvfuyvuw` in the `config.properties` file.
+3. By modifying the `AllureParameterListener>>onTestStart`, the `"Execution Mode" (Headless/Headed)` label is logged as a parameter to the Allure Report .
 ### Parallel Execution
 #### Hints on ThreadLocal
 1. Remember to use private static ThreadLocal<WebDriver> driver = new ThreadLocal<>(); to properly manage your driver in your test classes as following the usual driver initialization methods will result in problems in managing drivers' sessions & immature tests ending.